miyako/4d-plugin-archive/README.md

 The operation is typically performed on the server, require significant computation power and may take a while to complete.

-Nevertheless impact on server performance should be minimal.
+Nevertheless its impact on server performance should be minimal.

 #### Design principle